stimulusreflex/cable_ready/docs/guide/updatable.md

 You can pass the following arguments to a `has_one`:

-- `enable_updates: true`: This will create a stream identifier so you can subscribe to updates on the dependent record:
+- `enable_cable_ready_updates: true`: This will create a stream identifier so you can subscribe to updates on the dependent record:

 ```erb
 <%= updates_for @supplier, :account do %>